hartwigmedical/hmftools/redux/README.md

 - **DUAL strand consensus ref preference** - For DUAL strand consensus a qual 11 ref on one strand can cause a qual 37 alt on the other to be set to consensus ref.
 This may be sub-optimal.

 **Problematic regions definitions**
-- We should trinculeotide repeats of at least 30 length and all dinculeotide / single base repeats of  of 20-30 bases to the problematic regions file.
+- REDUX should trinculeotide repeats of at least 30 length and all dinculeotide / single base repeats of  of 20-30 bases to the problematic regions file.
-- We should increase minimum 10 bases outside of problematic region to 20.
+- REDUX should increase minimum 10 bases outside of problematic region to 20.
+- REDUX should unmap any read with discordant mate if 'repeat trimmed length' < 30 bases

  ## Version History and Download Links